realworlddatascience/realworlddatascience.github.io/README.md

 And now it's time to...

 ## Update the homepage
 To update the RWDS homepage, we need to work with the `index.qmd` file in the root of the repository.
-As explained in our section on [index files](#index-files-and-listings), the RWDS homepage is essentially a collection of listings that pull from each of the main sections of the site - Case Studies, Ideas, Careers, and Viewpoints - and there's also a Latest Content listing that pulls in content from across all sections.
+As explained in our section on [index files](#index-files-and-listings), the RWDS homepage is essentially a collection of listings that pull from each of the main sections of the site - Case Studies, Ideas, Careers, and The Pulse - and there's also a Latest Content listing that pulls in content from across all sections.
 We can see this reflected in the YAML of the `index.qmd` file:

 ```yaml
 listing: